-They may share your attention and space on your sofa, but generally, there aren't many diseases a dog can catch from a cat.
-Though they can't share a cold or flu, dogs and cats are at risk for transmitting parasites to one another.
+They may share your attention, an occasional snuggle together, and space on your sofa, but generally, there aren't many diseases a dog can catch from a cat.
+Though they can't share a cold or flu, dogs and cats are at risk for transmitting parasites to one another and may share certain cat to dog diseases.
 Fortunately, good preventive care will minimize most of the risk.
 If your dog shows symptoms that he's picked up something from your cat, he'll need his own treatment from the vet.

 What Diseases Can a Dog Catch From a Cat?

 The flea is efficient in just about every way, jumping on and off animals as he pleases and often leaving his mark.
-Often that means red skin, excessive itching and sometimes secondary infections and flea allergy dermatitis.
+Often that means red skin, excessive itching and sometimes secondary infections and flea allergy dermatitis, according to Orkin.
 The tick is able to behave similarly, moving from host to host, putting your pet at risk for Lyme disease and Rocky Mountain spotted fever.
-Fortunately, there's a host of effective preventives on the market to keep fleas and ticks away from your cat and dog.
+Fortunately, there's a host of effective preventives on the market to keep fleas and ticks away from your cat and dog, according to 2ndChance.info.

 Sometimes they have a disagreement, or they may engage in rough play, and the cat may sink her teeth into the family dog.
 Your cat's pointy canine teeth are effective weapons, causing puncture wounds that become welcoming pockets for infection.
 Your dog may end up with an abscess from a tussle with the family cat.